App-vNext/Polly/docs/strategies/retry.md

   - The random value is between -25% of the newly calculated `Delay` and +25% of the newly calculated `Delay`.

 > [!NOTE]
-> Because the jitter's offset is based on the newly calculated delay that's why the new delay could be smaller than the previous one.
+> Because the jitter calculation is based on the newly calculated delay that's why the new delay could be smaller than the previous one.

 Step 2 and 3 are the same as for the Constant algorithm.